sea-lab-space/MIND/BE-mh-narrative-dashboard/README.md

-# ✨ MIND Computation Pipeline
+# 💡 MIND Computation Pipeline

-Modular computation pipeline for the MIND dashboard.
-Designed to be modular and reusable under the **pipes and filter** software architecture.
+Computation pipeline for the MIND dashboard.
+The goal is to make sure the design is modular and reusable under the **pipes and filter** software architecture.

 ## 🍵 Dependencies